KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 ### Scaling contribution

 As your project grows you need more people joining you on maintaining the project and pushing it forward.
-You want to increase the[bus factor](https://en.wikipedia.org/wiki/Bus_factor)as your project grows, meaning more and more people know how the project works and can commit code.
-There are some great approaches out there, like the[moya contributing guidelines](https://github.com/Moya/contributors)by[Ash Furrow](https://ashfurrow.com).
+You want to increase the [bus factor](https://en.wikipedia.org/wiki/Bus_factor)as your project grows, meaning more and more people know how the project works and can commit code.
+There are some great approaches out there, like the [moya contributing guidelines](https://github.com/Moya/contributors)by [Ash Furrow](https://ashfurrow.com).
 Ideally the project operates without any help from you.

 Code of Conduct